-"Not too many people in my country remember the trial," Mitre tells A.frame.
-"But that's what cinema can do — to bring light to some episodes of the history of the country, and to collaborate on the building of a memory.
-And, in this case, in the period we are living where societies are so divided… to tell this story about how hard it was to build a new democracy in Argentina, I think it's a topic that is especially relevant nowadays."
+"Not too many people in my country remember the trial," Mitre explains.
+"But that's what cinema can do — bring light to some episodes of the history of the country, and collaborate on the building of a memory.
+And in the period we are living where societies are so divided, telling this story about how hard it was to build a new democracy in Argentina is, I think, a topic that is especially relevant nowadays."

-The military dictators were tried in civilian court, a monumental task that fell on the reluctant shoulders of lead prosecutor Strassera and his young co-counsel, Luis Moreno Ocampo (Peter Lanzani).
-Argentina, 1985 follows the unlikely heroes as they assemble hundreds of cases and witness testimony about the atrocities committed, putting themselves and their families at risk in the process.
+The juntas leaders were tried in civilian court, a monumental task that fell on the reluctant shoulders of lead prosecutor Strassera and his young co-counsel, Luis Moreno Ocampo (Peter Lanzani).
+Argentina, 1985 follows the unlikely heroes as they collect witness testimony and more evidence of the atrocities committed, putting themselves and their families at risk in the process

-In a conversation with A.frame, Mitre expands on his personal connection to the real events, blending history and cinema, and the reaction to the film from his native Argentina.
+In a conversation with A.frame, Mitre discusses his personal connection to the trial, blending history and cinema, and the reaction from his native Argentina.

 A.frame: As a filmmaker, is part of why you wanted to tell this story because you lived through this time, even though you were quite young when it happened?

 Oh yeah.
 I was four years old.
 I don't have much memories of the time, though I grew up in the '80s.
 But my mother has worked in justice her whole life.
 So, I was raised in the values and the importance of justice to build a strong society and a democratic society.
 She also knew Strassera, the main character, and I heard many stories about him, about his personality; [he was] a grumpy, funny, complaining about everything — but also very nice and charming— person.
 So, I always suspected that I could find a film on that person and on that trial.